r6h/r6h.github.io/_posts/2023-06-28-Relevant Writeup_en.md

 ![passwords.txt content](/assets/posts/relevant/3.png)

-The file contais two encoded user passwords, and we see that they are encoded using base64 at a glance.
-We could decode them using the console but i preffer using CyberChef.
+The file contains two encoded user passwords, and we see that they are encoded using base64 at a glance.
+We could decode them using the console, but I prefer using CyberChef.

 ![passwords.txt content decoded](/assets/posts/relevant/4.png)

 And here we have it, the passwords for users Bob and Bill.
-After getting these credentials I tried to log in with to SMB and with SSH and it didn't work.
+After obtaining these credentials, I tried to log in to SMB and SSH and it didn't work.

 ![psexec 1](/assets/posts/relevant/5.png)
 ![psexec 2](/assets/posts/relevant/6.png)

-However, using psexec we can know that the user Bill is not even real, and Bob is but the password is wrong.
+However, using psexec, we can determine that the user Bill does not even exist, and Bob is but the password is wrong.
-Here comes the only difficulty of this machine; it is a rabbit hole, as it provides you with fake credentials that have no use at all.
+Here comes the only challenge of this machine: it is a rabbit hole, as it provides you with fake credentials that have no use at all.
 So what can we do now?
-The GoBuster scan we did at the start didn't file a single directory, so now we can do a couple things: look for vulnerabilities on the services or we can keep enumerating them.
+The GoBuster scan we did at the start didn't find a single directory, so now we can do a couple things: look for vulnerabilities in the services or continue enumerating them.

-The thing is, both methods can result in compromising the machine, for now I will do the SMB exploitation, because the other options is to use EternalBlue and it's not the objective of this room.
+The thing is, both methods can result in compromising the machine.
+For now, I will focus on SMB exploitation, because the other options is to use EternalBlue and it's not the objective of this room.

 ## SMB Exploitation
 Let's go for the easy one first.
 We saw that using GoBuster directly on the main page (port 80) didn't get us any results, but we can enumerate the IIS webserver (port 49663).